-REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Pre-Requisite Requirements as per page 2 in this syllabus On-line in D2L Dropbox Prior to departure from the United States Submit a copy of the work schedule that you were assigned On-line in D2L Dropbox Within two (2) weeks of end of rotation.
-Reflective Essay - post On-line in D2L Dropbox for Final Reflective Essay rotation On-line in D2L Dropbox for Final Reflective Essay Within two (2) weeks of end of rotation Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
+REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Patient Types and Procedure Log See page at the end of syllabus and upload into D2L Drop Box for the course 11:59 pm Last Sunday of Rotation Clinical Shift Schedule Online D2L Drop Box Not to be submitted until the last Friday-Sunday of the rotation, and must be the schedule you worked, not what you were scheduled to work.
+Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
 At the start of the last week of the rotation, students will need to request an evaluation in Medtrics.
 By requesting an attending evaluation from their assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
 Attendings will be able to electronically access and submit the forms on behalf of their students.
-Last Day of Rotation Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: Last Day of Rotation
+Last Day of Rotation Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/ .

-REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates https://msucom.medtricslab.com/users/login/.
 By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation for the respective rotation.
 Students can also access their pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
+Last Day of Rotation

-The student who fails to turn in required paperwork, who has a verifiable reason they failed to do so, will be allowed a 2-week grace period, or more depending on the circumstances, Failure to meet this two-week deadline will result in an N grade.
+The student who fails to turn in required paperwork, who has a verifiable reason they failed to do so, will be allowed a 2-week grace period or more depending on the circumstances, Failure to meet this two-week deadline will result in an N grade.